logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat-kubernetes.md

 <div class="branching-container">

 <!-- tab:start -->
-This implementation is uses a filebeat DaemonSet to collect Kubernetes logs. allows you to ship logs from your Kubernetes cluster to Logz.io.
+This implementation uses a Filebeat DaemonSet to collect Kubernetes logs from your cluster and ship them to Logz.io.</br>
+You have 3 ways to deploy this Daemonset:
+* Standard configuration - standard built-in configuration.
+* Autodiscover configuration - built-in configuration that uses Filebeat's autodiscover and hints system.
+* Custom configuration - upload logz.io Daemonset with your own configuration.
-You can either deploy this Daemonset with the standrad configuration, or with autodiscover configuration.
-For further information about Filebeat's autodiscover please see [Autodiscover documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html).
+For For further information about Filebeat's autodiscover please see [Autodiscover documentation](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html).

 <div id="standard-config">

 **Before you begin, you'll need**: